Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Simulation Studies

 \subsection{Risk-Aware Domain Randomization}

 We use the luffing crane example to explore the impact of different DR strategies.
-Specifically, we train three GPC policies: one with no DR, one with standard average-cost DR, and one with a more conservative CVaR(0.25) strategy.
+Specifically, we train three GPC policies: one with no DR, one with standard average-cost DR \eqref{eq:average_dr}, and one with a more conservative CVaR \eqref{eq:cvar_dr} strategy ($\beta = 0.25$).
 We use 8 randomized domains, each with slightly different joint damping, payload mass, payload inertia, and actuator gains.

-After training, we apply GPC directly with warm-starts.
-To evaluate closed-loop performance, we generate 50 random target locations that the payload must visit.
-The target is moved to the next location once the payload is moved within 15 cm or after 10 seconds, whichever comes first.
-Table~\ref{tab:crane_dr} reports the total time to visit all 50 targets: lower times indicate better performance.
-The same sequence of target locations are used for each policy.
+After training, we apply GPC with warm-starts.
+To evaluate closed-loop performance, we randomize 50 target locations for the payload to visit.
+The target moves to the next location once the payload lies within 15 cm or after 10 seconds, whichever comes first.
+Table~\ref{tab:crane_dr} reports the total time to visit all 50 targets: lower times are better.
+The same target location sequence is used for each policy.

 Without model error in the simulator, both the non-randomized policy and average-case DR perform significantly better than the more conservative CVaR policy.
 When we add model error to the simulator (lower joint damping, heavier payload mass), all methods perform worse.
 But the more conservative CVaR policy degrades the least, and significantly outperforms the others.